patmllr/snib/docs/usage/getting-started.md

 !!! warning "Use with caution"
     The `--force` option can overwrite existing files or create unwanted text files if your include/exclude rules are not set correctly.

+!!! info "Commands and Options"
+    For a list of all commands and options take a look at [CLI Usage](cli.md).